Four Phase Career Development

 Deciding on a career is not a once-in-a-lifetime event.
 Careers, like all of life, change and evolve with time.
 Career decision making is a continual process and a learnable skill.
 These phases should be thought of as simultaneous to each other, rather than sequential.
 They are designed to be used independently or with the help of your career advisor.

-Career exploration is an ongoing process of learning about, and developing, personal preferences as well as gaining a deeper understanding of the career possibilities existing and evolving in the world around us.
+Career exploration is an ongoing process of learning about, and developing, personal preferences as well as gaining a deeper understanding of the career possibilities in the world around us.

 The goal of the exploration phase is to make timely decisions about your career path, including majors and minors, by combining and comparing an understanding of yourself with the options available to you.

 Interests, skills, and values all play an important part in making any decision in life but are especially important for career decisions.
 If you struggle with career and academic decisions, you may benefit from developing a greater sense of self-awareness.

 If this sounds like you schedule an appointment with an advisor to discuss career assessments options.

 Exploring the following resources and activities will help you choose an academic direction:

 - Explore possible career paths related to majors of interest.

 - Speak with a program coordinator, preceptor, or academic advisor.

 - Speak with upper-classpersons, peers, and even recent alumni about their major choices.
 Handshake and LinkedIn offer great networking potential.